impleotv/stserver-release/README.md

 ## Installation (using Docker Compose)

 The **STANAG On Demand Server** is installed as a set of [microservices](https://www.impleotv.com/content/stserver2/help/microservices/microsevices_overview/), with Linux being the preferred operating system.
-Although the solution can be deployed by directly installing the components, this manual describes a
-method that uses containerization (with Docker) and service orchestration tools.
-For local server deployment (single host), we will use docker-compose, while Kubernetes is more suitable for distributed deployment.
+Although the solution can be deployed by directly installing the components, this manual describes a method that uses containerization (with Docker) and service orchestration tools.
+For local server deployment (single host), we use Docker Compose, while Kubernetes is better suited for distributed deployment.

 Installation instructions can be found [here](https://www.impleotv.com/content/stserver2/help/user-guide/installation/)